-- A. Breach Reporting (Internal) - Any employee who becomes aware of a possible breach of the privacy or security of protected health information will immediately inform their supervisor/manager, LCCMH CEO, Privacy Officer and the Security Officer. - 2.
+- A. Breach Reporting (Internal) - Any employee who becomes aware of a possible breach of the privacy or security of protected health information immediately informs their supervisor/manager, LCCMH CEO, Privacy Officer and the Security Officer. - 2.
 Notification must occur immediately upon discovery of a possible breach or before the end of the workday if other duties interfere.
-In no case should notification occur later than twenty-four (24) hours after discovery. - 3.
-Upon reporting the possible breach, the employee will be prepared to: - a.
+In no case must a notification occur later than twenty-four (24) hours after discovery. - 3.
+Upon reporting the possible breach, the employee is prepared to: - a.
 Provide as much detail as possible. - b.
 Be responsive to requests for additional information. - c.
 Be aware the Privacy Officer has an obligation to follow up on any reasonable belief private information has been compromised. - 4.
-Following the discovery of a potential breach, LCCMH will begin an investigation and conduct a risk assessment.
+Following the discovery of a potential breach, LCCMH begins an investigation and conducts a risk assessment.